borodihin/rotation/README.md

 <img width="300" height="150" src="/Pictures/pinout.png">

-The motor is powered from L298N H-bridge driven by Arduino Nano as you can see on scheme below:
+The motor is powered by L298N H-bridge driven by Arduino Nano as you can see on scheme below:

 <img width="600" src="/Pictures/scheme_bb.png">